MiliC01/SQL-Business-Analysis/README.md

 - Date of delivery
 - Delivery amount

 The data contains null values and has to be cleaned.
 We create two documents in this repository called BAProj_Clean.sql and BAProj_Exp.sql where we document all the SQL queries where we clean and analyze the data.
+Additionally, we use Python for more complex queries that involve data visualization where we use the MatPlotLib and Seaborn packages.

 # Data Cleaning